ankur0904/learn-cpp/oops.md

 It's a programming paradigm that is based on set of rules, concepts, idea, basically a standard in programming used to solve specific type of problems.

+OOPs (Object-Oriented Programming) is a programming paradigm based on the concept of objects, which can contain data in the form of fields (attributes or properties) and code in the form of procedures (methods or functions).

 - represent real life entity with their attributes.

 ```C++